ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 :   Modulation from MIDI note number to feedback.
 Range is -1.0 to 1.0.

 ## Change Log
+- 0.1.14
+  - Added check that DSP is initialized or not.
 - 0.1.13
   - Added color configuration.
 - 0.1.12